Dear Parents and Families,

 We also offer all standards based programs in our kindergarten through high school programs in classrooms with a low student teacher ratio.
 As a result of the dedicated and cohesive administrative, teaching and support staff and the continual collaborative approach to curriculum and instruction based on current research, we have excellent results with our students!

-Our PBIS committee continues to be strong and committed to creating a positive school environment.
+We are committed to creating a positive school environment.
 Throughout each school year, we take time re-teaching behavioral expectations in all settings.
-It is important that we have booster lessons throughout the year to remind our students of the importance of these expectations.
-We expect our students to conduct themselves appropriately in all areas including arrival, dismissal, classroom, lunch and recess.
+We expect our students to conduct themselves appropriately.
 We expect the behaviors to carry to the home, cottages and community.
 We use Collaborative Problem Solving, a strength-based approach, to empower students to set goals.

 Parents and families are invited to events throughout the year and are regularly contacted by faculty and staff.
 Please call us if you are interested in becoming more involved through our Family Staff Association.

 Superintendent of Schools